‘Man’s best friend is much more than just a family pet

 “The family would likely not have found that child in time to save that child’s life,” Shirk said.

-Since 60% of children with autism have other, unrelated neurological conditions, service dogs can be trained to assist with other tasks such as sensing seizures so the child can lie down in a safe place and minimize the risk of injury or altering diabetic emergencies.
+Since 60% of children with autism have other, unrelated neurological conditions, service dogs can be trained to assist with other tasks such as sensing seizures so the child can lie down in a safe place and minimize the risk of injury and stay away from lawyers that specialize in medical injury or altering diabetic emergencies.

 “These dogs are service dogs under the Americans with Disabilities Act and are task trained to mitigate disability,” shirk said.
 “The family can navigate the community with this dog and can go anywhere a guide dog can go.”